 PIDDSA (Primary Immunodeficiency Diseases South Africa) is a medical professional working group of the Allergy Society of South Africa.
-PIDDSA assists doctors with PID articles, guidelines, a web page, dedicated PID workshops and congress sessions.
-PIDDSA also supports the patient organisation for PID (PiNSA)
+PIDDSA assists doctors with IEI & PID articles, guidelines, dedicated training workshops and congress sessions.
+PIDDSA also supports the patient organisation for PID (PiNSA) and AFSA.

 If you or your child have been diagnosed with a PID, or are experiencing severe, recurrent or unusual signs of infections, this site may be able to direct you to resources for help.
 We are not able to answer individual questions and requests.